tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 Dziedzic alleged that, even if Pawłowski disliked his remarks, he will stay loyal to PTW as that's where his heart is.
 He stated that he's going to attend PTW training on the upcoming Sunday, and face possible consequences.

-On Sunday evening, a rumor was posted on the PTW Facebook fan group - that Dziedzic, [Sinister](@/w/sinister.md) and [Marcelito](@/w/marcelito.md) have been released by PTW.
+On Sunday June 2nd, a rumor was posted on the PTW Facebook fan group - that Dziedzic, [Sinister](@/w/sinister.md) and [Marcelito](@/w/marcelito.md) have been released by PTW.
 The fans quickly linked these departures with Dziedzic's shoot interview for Blaze.
 On the next day, Monday June 3rd, Dziedzic confirmed his departure from PTW in a [heartfelt goodbye post][dziedzic-farewell-insta] on Instagram.
 After some teasing on his Instagram Stories, Sinister confirmed the speculations as well.
 On Wednesday, June 5th 2024, he shared a [farewell post][sinister-farewell-insta] of his own.
 Shortly after that, referee Seweryn also confirmed his departure on his Instagram story.

+On June 6th [Boro](@/w/boro.md) added a set of stories on Instagram, titled "PTW Last Dance".
+It contained mostly photos of various moments in PTW he was part of, but also several photos with "the greens" (an insider term for wrestlers from [MZW](@/o/mzw.md) like himself), some of whom already quit PTW.
+The final image in this set was just a black background with text saying "Merci et au revoir" (Thank you and goodbye), strongly implying that he left PTW as well.

 #### Silence and confusion